Keyboard shortcuts

 • Cross-coalition confidentiality.
 Two coalitions coexisting on the shared universe do not get any additional confidentiality over “two services on the shared universe” already get.
 Mosaik’s ACL and tickets are the only gates.

-The confluence’s trust composition
+The composite organism’s trust composition

-Example: the intents confluence
+Example: the intents composite organism

-Example: the shared-ledger confluence
+Example: the shared-ledger composite organism

 • Non-duplication of refunds: holds while the aggregation rule is implemented correctly and state- machine-deterministic.